Early warning signs of an emerging markets problem?

 February 3, 2014

 In our last article of 2013 we posed a question around the vulnerability of energy markets to an economic shock.
 We specifically considered the case of fallout from the current unprecedented global experiment in monetary expansion.
 By the end of January 2014 it looks like there could be a potential candidate to test our hypothesis in the form of a shock to emerging market economies.
 There is certainly not yet any conclusive evidence of a crisis.
-But some warning signals have been flashing amber as January has progressed.
+But some warning signals on marketing have been flashing amber as January has progressed.
 We illustrate these in this article with the use of several charts.

 Emerging economy linkage to energy markets